img0j0/tradewise-ai/replit.md

 - All sections (dashboard, stocks, alerts, portfolio) functioning perfectly
 - Fixed Font Awesome icon compatibility by updating to version 6.4.0

+### Tab Separation Fix (July 17, 2025)
+- Fixed issue where dashboard content was displaying on all tabs instead of just the Dashboard tab
+- Removed CSS rule that forced dashboard-section to display: block !important
+- Added proper section checks in JavaScript to prevent dashboard updates on other tabs
+- Modified refreshData() to only load data for the currently active section
+- Added debugging logs to track section switching behavior
+- User confirmed: "PERFECT!!" - tabs now properly show only their respective content

 ### Full Optimization Implementation (July 17, 2025)
 - **Enhanced Loading States**: Added professional loading indicators with smooth animations
 - **Performance Optimization**: Implemented comprehensive caching system for stock data and API calls